BND Hamburger Icon

 Pop-ups and subscription landing pages should offer a quick sign-up process for the consumer.
 When requesting a consumer’s contact information in a sign-up form, keep your subscription questions to a minimum.
 If you ask for too many details, you risk scaring away potential subscribers.
 Since prospects are already taking the time to subscribe, streamline the process for them.

 You will receive more leads when you only ask for a name than when you ask for a name, email and phone number.
-Reduce the time it takes to subscribe by only asking for a name and email address, or even just an email address.
+Reduce the time it takes to subscribe by only asking for a name and email address or an email address.
 The more questions you ask, the higher your bounce rate will likely be.
 However, it’s worth noting that users who take the time to complete longer forms are typically more serious about your product.
 If you have already created an extensive contact list and are looking to grow it by serious leads only, consider adding more fields.

 8. Email subscribers regularly, but not too frequently.